MehmetMHY/cha/README.md

 - YouTube scraping; scraping the transcript from a video
 - Multi-line support; easily copy+paste new lines into the CLI
 - Generate image(s) using OpenAI's image model(s)
+- Supports interactive and non-interactive mode for chatting

 ## Demo: